 Other companies use straight wires densely bundled together—which makes these other electrodes arrays far stiffer and can lead to increased insertion force.9

 Another significant difference in design is the tip of the array, especially its shape.
 During insertion, the electrode array tip is the leading edge that guides the placement of the electrode array.
 Inside the cochlea, the lateral wall is fairly smooth, but the wall of the modiolus is a highly porous surface.9,12

 That’s why MED-EL arrays use a rounded tip that gently deflects to guide the array to the most suitable placement.
 In contrast, pre-curved arrays such as the Cochlear™ Contour Advance® or Cochlear™ CI532 Slim Modiolar electrode use a pointed tip.

 Let’s look at why design makes all the difference during electrode array insertion.

 During any electrode insertion, the array must travel from the site of insertion to the final position.
 Ideally, the array would be inserted through the round window and remain fully in the scala tympani as it travels toward the apex of the cochlea.

 With flexible MED-EL lateral wall arrays, the rounded FLEX-Tip design gently deflects away from delicate structures, including the basilar membrane and spiral ligament.
-This free-fitting array design offers reliable scala tympani insertion for a wide variety of cochlear anatomies with practically no risk of tip fold-over.1,2,3,9,10,11
+This free-fitting array design offers reliable scala tympani insertion for a wide variety of cochlear anatomies and with the lowest reported risk of tip fold-over.1,2,3,9,10,11,13-22